folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 #### Planned budget

 This section contains a table of any future budgets, if any exist.
+An upcoming fiscal year must be created prior to creating a planned budget.
+See [Creating a fiscal year](#creating-a-fiscal-year).
 To create a new planned budget, click **New**.
 See [Creating a new budget](#creating-a-new-budget) for more information.